-Our student research team has been working with the Bridger-Teton National Forest to help lay the framework of a new Forest Management Plan.
-The team has been compiling and socioeconomic data related to the shifting demographics of three very different counties in western Wyoming as well as researching academic literature in the fields of geography, sociology, and economics which relate to the interplay between public lands and local communities.
+Our student research team has been working with the Bridger-Teton National Forest to help inform their efforts for a future Forest Management Plan.
+The team has been compiling socioeconomic data related to the shifting demographics of three very different counties in western Wyoming as well as researching academic literature in the fields of geography, sociology, and economics which relate to the interplay between public lands and local communities.
 This project explores the paradoxes and tensions that lay in the heart of the West’s ongoing demographic shift and the role of public lands in the transition from the “Old” to the “New” West.
-The data, analysis, and annotated bibliography is intended to be used by the Bridger-Teton National Forest as they convene stakeholder collaboration over the next several years.
+The data, analysis, and annotated bibliography is intended to be used by the Bridger-Teton National Forest in future efforts to convene stakeholders when initiating the Forest Plan Revision process.

 US Forest Service | Website

 See “The Shifting West” story map here.
 This story map primarily informed the Forest Service, but may be used with a broader audience in years to come.

 Erik Anderson, Research Assistant | Erik is a joint-degree candidate at the Yale School of Forestry and the Yale School of Divinity.
 Growing up in the in a small town in the foothills of Mount Rainier, he spent many hours hunting, fishing, and tramping in the woods around a family farm, exposing him to the beauty and complexity of the natural world from a young age.
 While at Yale, he is focusing on the intersection between spirituality, responsible business development, and sustainable land-use in the West.
 He is a leader of the Western Student Interest Group at FES, member of the organizing committee on the Graduate Conference in Religion and Ecology, and a member of the Yale Graduate Crew Team.
 See what Erik has been up to. | Blog